Close Menu

 Keeping your kitchen clean starts with clean hands.
 Make sure to wash them for at least 20 seconds with warm soapy water before and after handling food.
 This simple act greatly reduces the spread of harmful bacteria.

 Stopping cross-contamination is crucial.
-Use different cutting boards for various foods.
+Use different cutting boards for various foods and cleaning & sanitizing knife is also plays important role.
 Keep raw meats separate from other foods to prevent bacteria spread.
 When cooking, follow specific temperature guidelines for each food type to ensure safety.

 Safe food storage is vital.
 Put foods in the fridge within 2 hours of cooking or buying.
 If it’s over 90°F outside, do it within 1 hour.
 Use a refrigeration chart for different foods.
 For instance, ground meat should be used within 1-2 days, while whole poultry can last up to 2 days in the fridge.